IvanZet/ccds-word-count/README.md

 For each iteration, please create a branch with the following pattern: `firstname_lastname_iteration_nr_homeassignment`.
 Your first iteration must branch off `master`, or in case you want to use Kotlin, please branch of `kotlin_maven_baseline`.
 Your branches won't be merged back to master.
 Every new branch must branch of the previous branch.

-For the Remote-Pair-Programming Sessions please replace ``homeassignment`` with the first name of the team member who is going to work with you.

 ### Assumptions
 In case the requirements are ambiguous, please write down your assumptions into the project's `assumptions.txt` file.
 Please always create a section for each iteration and put your assumptions under this section.
 The reason for this is, so that we can follow certain design decisions in your code which you came up with based on your assumptions.

 ### Evaluation
 We will only evaluate your finished iterations.
-Even though we don't expect you to work more than 3 hours for the home assignment, it would be nice if you could at least finish the first iteration.
-In case you only would be able to finish the first iteration by putting way more effort than 3 hours in, we will find a different solution on how to evaluate the code's state after 3 hours of work.
+Please make sure that your code is compiling, your tests aren't failing, the requirements are met, and the code is in a state that you are happy with.
+You can see these rules as the definition of done for an iteration.

 This example might also seem a bit hypothetical, but we believe it small but complicated enough, that it makes sense to come up with an Object-Oriented Design which is more than implementing your whole solution in a single main method 😉.
 The evaluation won't take longer than 1 work day.
 If we are happy with your solution we will send you the information for the Remote-Pair-Programming Sessions.
 In case we won't continue the recruiting process with you, we will send you a detailed feedback of our evaluation.

 ### Requirements
 Please use Java 8 or Kotlin as a programming language.
 No Framework is allowed for this exercise.
 No other library than JUnit must be used.
-Currently JUnit 5 is configured in the `pom.xml`.
+Currently, JUnit 5 is configured in the `pom.xml`.
 In case you prefer JUnit 4 over 5 please change the `pom.xml` file accordingly.
 We don’t allow any mocking library.
 In case you see the need for mocking, please hand roll your mocks.

-### Questions
+### Let's Get Startet
-In case this description triggers some questions on your side, please don’t hesitate to get in touch with us.
-Other than that, we recommend starting with this exercise as soon as possible after you have received it.
-We wish you good luck and are very much looking forward to your solution.
+1. Please clone the repository.
+2. Create a branch off master (if you use Java) or off kotlin_maven_baseline (in case you use Kotlin): `firstname_lastname_iteration_1_colleague`
+3. Push this branch to the repository.
+4. Run `mvn clean install` via your terminal.
+5. Open the project in your IDE of choice.
+6. Create a dummy unit test and run it.
+7. Read the requirements from the Requirements section.
+Please only read one iteration at a time starting with iteration 1.
+8. Please think about how you will approach this problem in code for a few minutes without coding.